Beginners Basic Thermomix Kimchi

 Place a crockery weight on top of the vegetable to keep them submerged as they ferment.

-The fermenting crock can sit on the kitchen bench until it's ready.
+The fermenting crock can sit on the kitchen bench away from sunlight until it's ready.

 The fermentation will take between 4-8 days depending on the outside temperature and your desired level of funkiness.